IVF due date calculator

 - The first day of your last period

-- The day of ovulation
+- On the day of ovulation

 - The day of insemination via IUI